-- All cyclists must follow the instructions laid out in the official CHALLENGE Route Book.
+1. All cyclists must follow the instructions laid out in the official TORTOUR Roadbook.
 This also applies to exiting and re-joining cantonal roads, as well as other detailed route commands.
 The only exception to these rules occurs if roadworks or other unforeseen circumstances (e.g. errors in the given directions) make a route change necessary.
-In these sections, the riders must follow directions provided by either an official or the race committee. - The directions and maps provided in the official CHALLENGE Route Book are the only official route documentation.
-If there are discrepancies between the additional navigational equipment and the official CHALLENGE Route Book, the official CHALLENGE Route Book should be taken as definitive.
-Only route alterations communicated by officials or the race management allow for any deviation from the official CHALLENGE Route Book. - 2.
-If a rider deviates from the correct route and continues to cycle off-course for whatever reason, the rider must cycle or be driven by the escort vehicle back to the point where the deviation occurred, then continue the race from that point. - If a deviation occurs as a result of a mistake in the CHALLENGE directions (wrong or unclear instructions), the race director will grant an appropriate time bonus.
-This can only be awarded provided an accurate time, distance, and location record is written down and presented together with the route error in the Route Book.
-The granting of time bonuses is the sole discretion of the race director. - 3.
-Solo riders may not be transported along the course unless travelling to a hotel or in an emergency situation.
+In these sections, the riders must follow directions provided by either an official or the race committee.

+The directions and maps provided in the official TORTOUR Roadbook are the only official route documentation.
+If there are discrepancies between the additional navigational equipment and the official TORTOUR Roadbook, the official TORTOUR Roadbook should be taken as definitive.
+Only route alterations communicated by officials or the race management allow for any deviation from the official TORTOUR Roadbook.

+2. If a rider deviates from the correct route and continues to cycle off-course for whatever reason, the rider must cycle or be driven by the escort vehicle back to the point where the deviation occurred, then continue the race from that point.

+If a deviation occurs as a result of a mistake in the TORTOUR directions (wrong or unclear instructions), the race committee will grant an appropriate time bonus.
+This bonus can only be granted provided the participant presents a written record of the exact time, distance, and location of the deviation, together with the respective error in the Roadbook.
+The granting of time bonuses is the sole discretion of the race committee.

+3. Solo riders may not be transported along the course unless travelling to a hotel or in an emergency situation.
 Riders must then return to the point they left the course in order to continue the race.